FlorinA3/ERPv0.01/extracted_code/MicroOpsV0/README.md

 - Sequential invoice numbering without gaps
 - Invoice immutability after finalization
 - Mandatory invoice contents (UID, payment terms, etc.)
+- Core invariants documented in `INVARIANTS.md` (no negative stock, immutable posted invoices, unique legal numbers)

+### Offline behaviour (GA v1)
+- Backend/remote mode is **read + draft only** while offline: browse cached data and fill forms, but posting shipments, invoices/credits, or marking invoices paid requires an online backend call.
+- Any legacy local-only posting or stock adjustment flows are kept for **single-user demo/local mode only** and are not GA; backend posting must be used in multi-user/remote deployments.
+- A future release will add a proper offline write queue; until then the guards ensure offline use cannot violate core invariants.
+- See `SECURITY_GUIDE.md` and `INVARIANTS.md` for the detailed policy and enforcement notes.

 ### GoBD/GDPdU Readiness
 - Complete audit trail with timestamps